Entropy plateaus can emerge from gas replacement at a characteristic halo mass in simulated groups and clusters of galaxies: Discussion and conclusions

-We reiterate that the entropy excess seen in our simulated clusters is not unique to EAGLE-like simulation models, but is a common feature of many cosmological simulations.
-The entropy levels in our clusters at $z = 0$ (Fig.~\ref{fig:entropy-profile-scaled}, bottom row) are consistently higher than observations of like-mass objects by \citet{entropy_profiles_sun2009} and \citep{entropy_profiles_pratt2010}, but align with recent observational results \citep[X-GAP objects show entropy plateaus,][]{2024Galax..12...24E} and trends seen in other cosmological simulations such as IllustrisTNG \citep{2018MNRAS.473.4077P}, SIMBA \citep{2019MNRAS.486.2827D}, and FABLE \citep{2018MNRAS.479.5385H}.
-Our entropy levels exceed these observed values by up to an order of magnitude in group-mass halos and remain systematically elevated by $\approx0.4$ dex in cluster cores, suggesting that AGN feedback, as implemented, is excessively efficient at heating and ejecting gas.
+Focusing again on the observational samples of \citet{entropy_profiles_sun2009} and \citep{entropy_profiles_pratt2010}, our entropy levels exceed most observed values by up to an order of magnitude in group-mass halos and remain systematically elevated by $\approx0.4$ dex in cluster cores, suggesting that AGN feedback, as implemented, is excessively efficient at heating and ejecting gas.
 This is evident in lower-mass halos, where the gravitational potential is weaker, allowing outflows to more easily expel low-entropy material, as also found in \citet{McCarthy2011} and \citet{lehle_tng_cluster}.
 The redshift evolution of the baryon fraction (Fig.~\ref{fig:properties-evolution-2}, top row) further supports this: while the cluster maintains a roughly constant baryon fraction, the group exhibits progressive baryon depletion, indicating that AGN-driven outflows are disproportionately affecting smaller systems.
 The corresponding increase in core entropy reflects a systematic removal of dense, low-entropy gas, leaving behind an IGM dominated by a high-entropy phase.

 As commented by \cite{Bahar2024}, the implementation of AGN feedback efficiencies that scale with black hole accretion rate \citep{2013AN....334..394G} may help address this issue by reducing excess heating in groups, though it remains to be determined whether this can be achieved without causing overcooking.